ADVERTISEMENT

 The tablet and app combo is also worthwhile because of the great features of the graphics-based piano remote control, as well as the unlimited registration storage spaces for layer sounds.

-YDP-S35 vs. YDP-S55: For about 300 Euros more, the Yamaha YDP-S55 offers a better keyboard and, above all, a much more powerful playback system.
-This justifies the upcharge.
-However, if you are watching your budget, the YDP-S35 is an excellent choice.
-Furthermore, the other two models are not available in the white-ash finish.
+YDP-S35 vs. YDP-S55: For an additional 300 Euros, the Yamaha YDP-S55 offers a better keyboard and, above all, a much more powerful playback system.
+While this justifies the upcharge, the YDP-S35 is an excellent choice if you are watching your budget.
+In addition, the other two models are not available in the white-ash finish.

-The Yamaha YDP-S35 is a chic and compact home piano for beginners of top-notch workmanship.
+The Yamaha YDP-S35 is a stylish and compact upright piano for beginners with a high-quality finish.
 It offers one of the best keyboards in its instrument class and a grand piano sound of excellent quality.
-In addition, the compatibility with the “Smart Pianist” app allows easy operation without having to study key combinations first.
+In addition, compatibility with the “Smart Pianist” app allows easy operation without having to study key combinations first.
 Moreover, the app should motivate many to play along to songs and arrangements.
 Playing fun is included here!

 Yamaha Arius YDP-S35 – Overview